mochi/mochikit/doc/rst/MochiKit/Async.rst

 :mochidef:`DeferredLock.prototype.acquire()`:

     Attempt to acquire the lock.
-Returns a :mochiref:`Deferred` that fires on lock acquisition with the :mochref:`DeferredLock` as the value.
+Returns a :mochiref:`Deferred` that fires on lock acquisition with the :mochiref:`DeferredLock` as the value.
     If the lock is locked, then the :mochiref:`Deferred` goes into a waiting list.

 :mochidef:`DeferredLock.prototype.release()`: